cjb2k6/ironmon-tracker/README.md

-attempts  | Current number of attempts | a positive whole number representing number of attempts rbColor  | Enable to show Pokémon Red/Blue sprites in Super Game Boy color pallet | true or false randomMail  | See Mail Randomizer section below  | true or false showMoveBorder  | Display a frame around the moves  | true or false borderType  | The type of frame used to border the moves | a whole number representing the frame type.
+attempts  | Current number of attempts | a positive whole number representing number of attempts rbColor  | Enable to show Pokémon Red/Blue sprites in Super Game Boy color pallet | true or false randomMail  | See Mail Randomizer section below  | true or false borderType  | The type of frame used to border the moves | a whole number representing the frame type.
 If -1, then it will load frame from game.
 Frame 0 is the Gen 1 frame.
 Frames 1 through 8 are the Gen 2 borders.

 ### Mail Randomizer ###